Psychedelics: Past, Present, and Future

 This course includes six 60-minute recorded sessions that you can study at your own pace.

-This course includes six 60-minute recorded sessions and four 90-minute live sessions with presentations and Q&A. The topics covered in the six recorded sessions are:
+This course includes six (6) recorded sessions.
+The topics covered in the six recorded sessions are:

 - The Hero’s Journey: 10 Landmarks in Psychedelic History - In highlighting the discovery of LSD by Albert Hofmann in 1938, the development of LSD psychotherapy by Stanislav Grof in the 1950s, the dawn of the Psychedelic Renaissance in the 2000s, and the legalization/decriminalization movements of the 2010s, this session profiles courageous psychonauts and major events in the history and science of psychedelics.